-How you calculate salary and wages depends on how you pay your employees.
+How you calculate wages and base salary information depends on how you pay your employees.

 For example, if an employee’s gross annual pay (before tax) is $24,000, then their monthly salary is $2,000.

-If the pay period is one week, then you can calculate weekly pay by dividing by 52.
+If the pay period is one workweek, then you can calculate weekly salary by dividing by 52.

 Calculating pay for employees on an hourly wage works differently.
 Here, you add up the number of hours worked during the pay period multiplied by the hourly pay rate to arrive at a gross weekly pay figure.

-You may also need to calculate overtime pay.
+You may also need to calculate overtime pay for your nonexempt employees (exempt employees are not eligible for overtime).
 To do this, add the number of hours worked overtime multiplied by the overtime rate to the number of hours worked at the basic rate, multiplied by the basic rate.

 For example, you might have an employee earning $10 per hour at the basic rate on a standard forty-hour contract doing 10 hours of overtime at $20 per hour.
 Their total weekly wage is then $10 x 40 + $20 x 10 = $600.